lxhq/leetcode/README.md

 ### 5. For Parser Problem
 * There is a modularized solution using dfs
 * Example: 736.
-Parse Lisp Expression
+Parse Lisp Expression, 1096.
+Brace Expansion II